Updated September 1, 2020 . AmFam Team

 It’s no wonder why people love Halloween — it’s a celebration filled with excitement and wonder!
 Folks of all ages eagerly plan their costumes and decorate their homes welcoming the fall holiday.

-Looking for things to do to celebrate Halloween?
+Looking for things to do to celebrate the Halloween season?
 These fun activities will add some excitement to your holiday plans.

 Get your witch hat out of the closet, pick the most festive part of your home or yard and strike a scary pose!
 Get the whole family together for a silly and fun costume photoshoot.
 You can keep these photos for memories or share them with your friends for an online costume contest.